auth0/docs/articles/connections/apple-siwa/set-up-apple.md

 ### Verify domain with Apple

 1. On the **Certificates, IDs, & Profiles** page, click your newly created Services ID.
-1. Click the **Configure** button next to the **Sign In with Apple** feature, then click **Download**.
+2. Click the **Configure** button next to the **Sign In with Apple** feature.

+3. On the **Redirect URI/Domain Validation** page click **Download**.
-1. Copy the `apple-developer-domain-association.txt` file to your application server and make it accessible at `https://customdomain.com/.well-known/apple-developer-domain-association.txt`.
+4. Copy or move the `apple-developer-domain-association.txt` file to your application server and make it accessible at `https://customdomain.com/.well-known/apple-developer-domain-association.txt`.
 1. When this is ready, click **Verify** on your Services ID configuration page.
 If no error message is shown, your domain has been successfully verified.

 ## Set up Signing Key